AndroidModLoader/JPatch/README.md

  - Some cut effects from the game are back
  - Able to skip "drive" (tripskip)
  - Fixed "collideable" particles such as gunshells (reversed from FxsFuncs)
+ - GLAlphaFunc mod is now inside (fixing a crash on Huawei phones)

 **Since v1.7.3**
  - Not only airplanes but also trains and boats have shadows